Roachbones/i7-tok/readme.md

 This Inform 7 extension changes the language of play to toki pona.
-For usage documentation, see {doc.html}. sina wile kama sona kepeken toki pona taso la, o lukin e lipu {lipu_ilo.html}.
+For usage documentation, see {doc.html}. **sina wile kama sona kepeken toki pona taso la, o lukin e lipu {lipu_ilo.html}**.
 The English documentation can also be viewed in the Inform IDE with the extension installed.

 ## Contributing

 Go for it.

-## Implementation details
+## Implementation trivia

 In the next version of Inform, this should be refactored into a “Language extension” according to [(IE-0016) Language extensions reform](https://github.com/ganelson/inform-evolution/blob/main/proposals/0016-language-extensions-reform.md).